-I founded a ski glove company to fix my problem with Raynaud's Syndrome.
+I was inspired to start a ski glove company to help fix my problem with Raynaud's Syndrome.

 I have been a sufferer of cold hands and feet my entire life due to poor circulation in my extremities.